aragon/hack/docs/tutorial.md

 Now you just need to share the great news on Twitter and Reddit, to let people know that you've built something great!

+## More CLI commands

+Now that you have your app up and running, there are several other commands that `aragon` CLI provides which are very useful for managing your brand new DAO.
+These commands must be run from inside the root folder of your app, so they know which one they are managing (they do so by reading the config files).
+You can have a brief description with `aragon --help`.

+### dao

+This command provides basic DAO management:

+- `aragon dao apps <your-dao-address` shows your installed apps along with their Proxy and IPFS addresses.
+- `aragon dao acl <your-dao-address` show the roles defined in your DAO with all the relevant info: where they are defined and to whom are granted.

+### grant

+`aragon grant <new-address>` grants the provided address the permission to create new versions of this package.
+Take care!
+It's an alias for `aragon apm grant`.

+### versions

+`aragon versions` shows all the previously installed versions of this package.
+It's an alias for `aragon apm versions`.

+### version

+With `aragon version [patch|minor|major]` you can upgrade the version of your package (following the [semver standard](https://semver.org/)).
+If you modified the contracts, then you need to do a `major` upgrade or publishing will fail.
+It's an alias for `aragon apm version`.

+### devchain

+`aragon devchain` starts a local ganache test chain for development.
+This is done automatically with `aragon run` also if you don't have one already running.

 ## Next steps

 The full source code of the application we've built in this guide is available on [our GitHub](https://github.com/aragon/aragon-example-application).